kmkr/mediamanage/README.md

 - Set categories for each file (e.g. drama, action, wing-suit, australia, mountains, rivers or whatever).
 Will be set in file title as shown above.
 - Set actors/actresses/performer names for each file.
 Will be set in file title as shown above.
 - Autocompletion when setting performer names.
+- Touching files in a directory with the same name as the first video file in the current directory.
+Handy to build up a blacklist of files to indicate that you should never download this video again.
 - Bulk moving media files (including extracted media) from current directory.
 - Cleaning up source by deleting non-moved files (such as screenshots, covers and unwanted files) after moving media.